-For many retirees, Required Minimum Distributions (RMDs) are viewed as a mandatory administrative chore, a box to be checked to satisfy the IRS.
+For many retirees, Required Minimum Distributions (RMDs) are viewed as a mandatory administrative chore — a box to be checked to satisfy the IRS.
 However, viewing your RMD solely as an obligation is a missed opportunity.

 Whether you need the cash for living expenses or not, how and when you take your distribution can significantly impact your tax bill and investment longevity.
-By reviewing your strategy now, rather than waiting until the end of the year, you open the door to proactive planning options.

 1. Market Performance